-Coronavirus: Karnataka Chief Minister Yediyurappa tests positive after Amit Shah and TN governor
+Coronavirus: India’s tally crosses 18 lakh, 52,972 cases reported in a day

 The Serum Institute of India has received approval to conduct Phase II and III clinical trials of the coronavirus vaccine developed at Oxford University.

+India on Monday morning recorded 52,972 new cases of the novel coronavirus, taking the total number to more than 18 lakh.
+There have been 18,03,695 confirmed cases of the virus in the country now, of which 11,86,203 patients have been discharged.

 Karnataka Chief Minister BS Yediyurappa announced on Sunday that he has tested positive for the coronavirus.
 He has been admitted to Manipal Hospital in Bengaluru.

-Union Home Minister Amit Shah, Tamil Nadu Governor Banwarilal Purohit, the chief of Uttar Pradesh’s Bharatiya Janata Party unit Swatantra Dev Singh and Uttar Pradesh minister Mahendra Singh also tested positive for the infection on Sunday.
+This came after Union Home Minister Amit Shah, Tamil Nadu Governor Banwarilal Purohit, the chief of Uttar Pradesh’s Bharatiya Janata Party unit Swatantra Dev Singh and Uttar Pradesh minister Mahendra Singh also tested positive for the infection.

 The global coronavirus count crossed 1.80 crore on Monday morning, and the number of deaths rose to 6,87,930, according to the Johns Hopkins University.
 As many as 1.04 crore people have recovered.